gabrielfalcao/LittleJoy/README.md

 Really tiny php framework focused on easy-to-write and easy-to-run tests through [phpunit](http://phpunit.de)

-## installing

-The very first thing you must install is PHPUnit, but since it's documentation is quite a bit out-of-date, here is a small walk-through:

-**ATTENTION**: this walkthrough consider that you have [pear](http://pear.php.net) installed on your computer.

-1. Add a few channels on your pear

-    sudo pear channel-discover pear.phpunit.de
-    sudo pear channel-discover pear.symfony-project.com
-    sudo pear channel-discover components.ez.no

-2. Update your official channel

-    sudo pear channel-update pear.php.net

-3. Update your pear version

-    sudo pear upgrade pear

-4. Finally install PHPUnit

-    sudo pear install --alldeps pear.phpunit.de/PHPUnit

-## hands on
+# hands on

+Installation-free, just grab the code and copy the folder `Little` to your project root.

-Within your code, require LittleJoy's bootstrap file:
+Within your code, let's say `index.php`, all you have to do is require LittleJoy's bootstrap file:

-    require_once "Little/Joy.php";
+> require_once "Little/Joy.php";

+and start hacking!

-### Controllers
+## Controllers

 Simple example, just put the code below in your `index.php` file, in Apache's DocRoot: